carolina-vallejo/week-events-manager/README.md

 This repository is an answer to a front-end challenge for Shyftplan.

-The task consist in build a interactive weekly events calendar in React.js
+The task consist in build an interactive weekly events calendar in React.js

 ---